4 Strategies for Making Spiritual Resolutions to Refresh Your Faith in the New Year

 1. Choose a Word for the Year

-I pray about the past year and what God is showing me and doing in my life.
-I also pray for direction for the coming year.
+I pray about the past year and ask God what He is showing me and doing in my life.
+I pray for direction for the coming year.
 A word or phrase is revealed in my spirit and I follow up by researching the word and corresponding scriptures.

-My second word for the year was two words, “take root”.
-It served as a reminder that for anything in my life to take root and grow to its fullest potential it needed to be aligned with the true vine…Jesus.
+–Another word for the year was two words, “take root”.
+This served as a reminder that for anything in my life to take root and grow to its fullest potential it needed to be aligned with the true vine…Jesus.

-My third word for the year was “pivot”.
+— “Pivot” was also a word for the year.
 Even though we are grounded in God, we may still need to rotate or change directions in life.

 “So here’s what I want you to do, God helping you: Take your everyday, ordinary life—your sleeping, eating, going to work, and walking-around life—and place it before God as an offering.